jimmoffitt/rules-migrator/Article.md

 When you are ready to start the 2.0 migration, reach out to [gnipmigration@twitter.com](gnipmigration@twitter.com) to kick-off the process.

-For migrating your real-time PowerTrack rules, here is an general outline of steps to take:
+For migrating your realtime PowerTrack rules, here is an general outline of steps to take:

 + Review new PowerTrack 2.0 Operators and assess how they will help you with your use-case.
 + Revisit the Gnip Enrichments and assess how they will help you with your use-case.